-Discipline: If a student violates this policy by possessing a cell phone, smart watch, or wireless earbuds not in a locked pouch on school campus from the time of arrival to the end of the school day, a school employee will confiscate the cell phone, smart watch, and/or wireless earbuds and give them to the main office.
-Main office staff will take the following progressively serious disciplinary measures:
+Discipline: If a student violates this policy, a school employee will confiscate the cell phone, smart watch, and/or wireless earbuds and give them to the main office.
+Main office staff will notify the appropriate principal.

-- Documentation and Communication: Main office staff will document the confiscation in FACTS and email the student's parents.
-The student may pick up their technology at the end of the school day. - Detention: On the second confiscation offense, the main office will notify the student's principal who will issue the student an after-school detention and document the incident in FACTS.
-The confiscated technology will remain in the main office until a parent/guardian picks it up. - Saturday Detention: On the third confiscation offense, the main office will notify the student's principal who will issue the student a Saturday detention and document the incident in FACTS.
-The confiscated technology will remain in the main office until a parent/guardian picks it up. - Subsequent violations of the Legacy cell phone policy will be reviewed by the principal.
+- On the first offense, the student's principal will document the incident in FACTS and may issue the student an after-school detention.
+The confiscated technology will remain in the main office until a parent/guardian picks it up. - On the second offense, the student's principal will document the incident in FACTS and issue the student a Saturday detention.
+The confiscated technology will remain in the main office until a parent/guardian picks it up. - Subsequent violations of the LCA cell phone policy will be reviewed by the principal.
 Consequences may include suspension, behavior contract, or dismissal.